 Interdisciplinary Studies: Concentration in Bilingual Education (B.S.)

-The Bachelor of Science in Interdisciplinary Studies, with an emphasis in Bilingual Education (BIED), prepares students to pursue a career as a bilingual education, ESL or dual language teacher.
+The Bachelor of Science in Interdisciplinary Studies, with a concentration in Bilingual Education (BIED), prepares students to pursue a career as a bilingual education, ESL or dual language teacher.
 The 124-hour program provides coursework with an emphasis on addressing English language learner needs in the classroom.

 During the program, students participate in field experiences, ending with a student teaching experience and the opportunity for Bilingual EC-6 certification.